PTF Impacts

 PTF Shelly Rodriguez co-presented a round table session at the Association of Science Teacher Education International Conference in New Orleans, Louisiana in January 2024.
 The conference welcomes over 500 Association members and students each year, and includes dozens of papers, poster sessions, round tables, plenary sessions, and interactive workshops.

-Dr. Berkin Dortdivanlioglu and I (Krishna Kumar) received a grant from the Cockrell School of Engineering to use AI for persoanlized tutors in our introduction to programming course.
-We have since built a personalized tutor for this course and is available for student privately.
-We are in the process of making the tutor public through TACC
+Alongside Dr. Berkin Dortdivanlioglu, PTF Krishna Kumar received a grant from the Cockrell School of Engineering to use AI for persoanlized tutors in their introduction to programming course.
+They have since built a personalized tutor for this course, which is available for students privately.
+They are now in the process of making the tutor public through the Texas Advanced Computing Center (TACC).

-Doctor of Nursing Practice Program
+New Doctor of Nursing Practice Program

 Effect on Students and Faculty of Implementation of a Comprehensive, Longitudinal Pharmacy Practice Laboratory Series into Doctor of Pharmacy Curriculum